 A combination of sex and drugs (and possibly rock 'n roll) is forcing two governments to change the border that divides them.
 The Presqu'ile de l'Islal, a small Belgian peninsula stranded on the Dutch bank of the river Meuse, is to change hands to eliminate a zone that is, to all practical effects, quite literally beyond the law.

 Because of its political status, the uninhabited peninsula is off limits for Dutch police.
 And because of its geographic isolation, it is out of reach for their Belgian colleagues.
 These circumstances conspire to make the peninsula a sanctuary for unlicensed sunbathing, loud bacchanalia and unrestricted drug dealing.
-All of which might frighten the wild horses that are the only permanent residents of the wider area – officially a nature reserve, on both sides of the border.

 The Islal Peninsula is small, no more than 15 hectares (37 acres) in size, or to put it in terms easily understood on either side of the river: about 28 soccer pitches.
 Yet few locals will have heard of it, perhaps because it's situated in an area already rich in border peculiarities.